ksnortum/wordle-kotlin/README.md

 ## Execution

-Any execution method will need [Java 17](https://www.oracle.com/java/technologies/downloads/#java17) and up.
+Any execution method will need Java 11 and up.
-(It will work with Java 11 if that's what you have already.)

 Probably the easiest way to run the app is to create a project in your IDE and run it from there.
 A close second would be to go to a command line, change directories (folders) to the installation folder and type